vzhemevko/spring-social-login/README.md

 ```
 - installed - Git
 - installed  - Java 11
-- OAuth2 Client or App ID and Secret from the identity provider you are going to use for login.
+- OAuth2 Client or App ID and Secret from the identity provideryou are going to use for login.
 For example GitHub
 ```

 #### Creating OAuth2 identity provider app